Korbielowski/AutoJobApp/README.md

 ## Contributing

 Currently repository is not open for any contirbutions regarding code, tests etc. But I'm very open for feature suggestions, bugs and errors reports and improvement ideas.
-All of them can be posted via 'Issues' tab.
+All of them can be posted via 'Issues' tab on GitHub.

 ## License